abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_gcp.md

 The output should be similar to the output attached in the section, [Deploy Cluster Automatically (AWS)](/learning-paths/server-and-cloud/kafka/kafka_aws#ansible-commands-1).

-Kafka servers are started on all the three kafka instaces.
-Make sure this terminal is not closed.
-Open a new terminal on the same machine and configure the client through Ansible.
+Kafka servers are started on all the three instances and keep the terminal open.
+Now open a new terminal on the same machine and configure the client through Ansible.

 After successfully setting up a 3 node Kafka cluster, we can verify it works by creating a topic and storing the events.
 Follow the steps below to create a topic, write some events into the topic, and then read the events.